solidpixel/solidpixel.github.io/_posts/2021-03-06-astc-compared-redux.md

 ![asctenc 2.5 vs 1.7 4x4 blocks]({{ "../../../assets/images/astcispc2/02-2.5-vs-1.7-rel-4x4.png" | relative_url }}){:.center-image}

-The typical speedup we see on these images is between 9 and 12 x, and an average image quality loss is just 0.05dB for `-thorough` and 0.1dB for `-medium`.
-The `-fast` and `-fastest` modes deliberately sacrificed a little more image quality to gain more performance, so the average PSNR loss there is a little higher around 0.175 dB.
+The typical speedup we see on these images is between 8.5x and 11.5x, and an average image quality loss is just 0.05dB for `-thorough` and 0.1dB for `-medium` and `-fast`.
+The `-fastest` mode sees considerable improvement in quality compared to 1.7 because we'd made it so much faster in the 2.5 beta that I actually decided to "spend" a bit of that performance to get above an obvious knee in the cost-quality curve.
+A little more compression effort gave up to 2 dB improvements in some images compared to 2.5 beta, which seemed well worth a small increase in compression cost (and despite that 2.5 is still a lot faster than 2.4).

 The speed ups here are so significant that many of the quality thresholds are now faster than the next lower quality preset in the 1.x series.
 This gives the